 With over 120 bird species, birdwatching is a fantastic activity to enjoy here.
 As you spy lyrebirds in the rainforest, you’ll find a range of other forest birds such as eastern yellow robins and rufous fantails.
 If you’re lucky, you might spot rare bird species like olive whistlers, rufous scrub-birds and sooty owls.

-This listing was updated on 17/05/2018 by NPWS.
+This listing was updated on 17/06/2019 by NSW National Parks & Wildlife Service - Main Account.
 Port Macquarie-Hastings Council accepts no liability for inaccuracies or errors in the above listing.